Congratulations

 Valedictorian

-Each year, University Canada West recognizes graduating students who have a record of exceptional academic achievement over the duration of their studies.
+Each year, UCW recognizes graduating students who have a record of exceptional academic achievement over the duration of their studies.

 Medals for Academic Excellence